UPPMAX/UPPMAX-documentation/docs/software/whisper.md

     3. Use combination of both 1 and 2.

-    4. If you are sure about the language used in the recording, use the 2 letter code from the list below when asked for it in the gui.
+    4. If you are sure about the language used in the recording, use the dropdown menu and select the appropriate language.

 ??? note "Languages available"